VanessaIvarra/credit-risk-classification/README.md

  - Make predictions on testing data labels by using the testing feature data and the fitted model.
  - Evaluate the model's performance by generating a confusion matrix and classification report.

-* First method used in this case is the `LogisticRegression` model on the original fitted data.
-As the data was highly overweighted towards one of the target variables (healthy loans), so `RandomOverSampler` was used to reduce the imbalances and LogisticRegression was then applied to the oversampled data.